chicks-net/fini-dnet-proxy/manual.md

 offline, lurk, and lurkonly modes that are available on the windows clients.
 This option only has effect on the win32 version of the proxy.

--   "normal" : The proxy will attempt to connect to a server as needed.
+-   `normal` : The proxy will attempt to connect to a server as needed.
--   "offline" : The proxy will not attempt to make any connections to a server automatically.
+-   `offline` : The proxy will not attempt to make any connections to a server automatically.
--   "lurk" : The proxy will automatically send/receive blocks when it detects a network connection, but it may also initiate connection by itself if it needs to send or receive blocks.
+-   `lurk` : The proxy will automatically send/receive blocks when it detects a network connection, but it may also initiate connection by itself if it needs to send or receive blocks.
 If you have autodial configured, then your modem will auto-dial.
--   "lurkonly" : Same as lurk, however the proxy will not attempt to make connections unless it can explicitly detect that your modem is currently connected, so it won't ever cause auto-dial.
+-   `lurkonly` : Same as lurk, however the proxy will not attempt to make connections unless it can explicitly detect that your modem is currently connected, so it won't ever cause auto-dial.